gph82/mdciao/README.rst

    >>> BEZIER_NO_EXTENSION="True" BEZIER_IGNORE_VERSION_CHECK="True" pip install bezier
    >>> pip install mdciao

-   You can check what these do `here <https://bezier.readthedocs.io/en/stable/development.html#environment-variables>`_.
+   You can check what these variables do `here <https://bezier.readthedocs.io/en/stable/development.html#environment-variables>`__.

    Since ``mdciao`` installs and passes the CI-tests for Python 3.13 in such an environment, you can use it **at your own risk**.
 Please report on any issues you might find.